Make an application to STG

 We set our charges locally within a framework set by Government.
 We aim for our charges to be fair and set at a level to cover our costs only.

-A guidance sheet on our charges can be found at the bottom of the page.
+Guidance sheets on our charges can be found at the bottom of the page.
 Payment can be made either as part of your online submission or for email and postal applications over the telephone or by submitted a cheque made payable to STG Building Control.
+A guidance sheet on our terms and conditions on service delivery and fees can be downloaded at the bottom of the page.

 How to make a Reversion application